iGamingWire

 The brief

-Harry Reid International Airport, serving the Las Vegas metropolitan area, reported a significant decline in passenger traffic during May, with total throughput falling 8.3% compared to the same month in the prior year.
+Harry Reid International Airport, serving the Las Vegas metropolitan area, recorded a significant decline in passenger traffic during May, with total passengers falling 8.3 percent compared to the same month in the prior year.
 The airport processed 4.57 million passengers in May, down from 4.98 million in May of the previous year.
-The contraction reflects broader softness in travel demand to the Las Vegas region, with particular weakness in domestic travel segments, which declined 8.6% year-over-year.
-International passenger counts showed more modest deterioration, declining 5.7% during the same period.
+The decline extends beyond a single month, with year-to-date passenger counts down 6.2 percent through May, indicating a sustained softness in travel demand to the Las Vegas region.

 Original report